Burst water pipes can cause £1000s worth of damage to your home. Here’s what to do if it happens to you.

 Stripping out: furniture and fixtures which have been damaged will need to be stripped out and damaged plaster removed.

 Repairs: it may be some time before your house has dried out enough for you to start cosmetic repairs.
 Walls need to dry fully before they can be replastered and redecorated.
+Professional drying and restoration specialists may be required to help restore your home.
+Contact your insurer for advice as they will have recommended suppliers available to assist you.

 Don't forget: you should avoid throwing damaged items away immediately, as they’re used to help validate the insurance claim.